 - Extremely low overhead due to not needing inventory.

 Cons of Print on Demand

 - The cost of individual sales items are typically higher than buying inventory in bulk, which means lower profit margins per sale.
 Typically, maintaining a high volume of POD sales will help even this out.

-- Shipping costs and additional shipping options are often out of the control of the store owner.
+- Shipping times and additional shipping costs are often out of the control of the store owner.

 - The store owner’s ability and options for product customization are based on the options offered by the supplier.